ZiweiHou/CallAI/README.md

 # CallAI
-This is the GitHUb repository of the accpeted paper 'Aspect-based Automated Evaluation of Dialogues' by Knowledge-Based Systems.
+This is the GitHub repository of the accepted paper 'Aspect-based Automated Evaluation of Dialogues' by Knowledge-Based Systems.